nOfOKUz/capteurCO2/README.md

 	Time slot also possible in off line mode if detector turn on at given time

-	When sreen off for night, press button displays temporary on instead of manuel calibration (still manual calibration when screen-on time).
+	When screen off for night, press button displays temporary on instead of manuel calibration (still manual calibration when screen-on time).